-The academic programs at West Africa Advanced School of Theology are committed to fulfilling God's mission, missio Dei, and aim to develop an integrated Christian worldview in a context of conservative, evangelical, and Pentecostal scholarship founded on biblical theology and in accordance with the Assemblies of God.
+The academic programs at West Africa Advanced School of Theology are designed to equip students to fulfill God's mission, missio Dei, and aim to develop an integrated Christian worldview in a context of conservative, evangelical, and Pentecostal scholarship founded on biblical theology and in accordance with the Assemblies of God.
 WAAST is recognized for its high standard of scholarship and practical emphasis on ministerial skills to enhance the ministry of its students.

-WAAST offers the Bachelor of Theology (129 semester hours) degree and the Postsecondary Diploma in Theology (96 semester hours) in both French and English.
-These programs are offered in 2 semesters each year: for 9 weeks in March/April, and for 6 weeks in August/September.
-The final semester leading to matriculation requires approximately 13 weeks at the Lomé campus, during which the student completes 18 semester hours.
+WAAST offers the Bachelor of Theology (129 semester hours) degree and the Post-secondary Diploma in Theology (96 semester hours) in both French and English.
+These programs are offered in two semesters each year: for nine weeks in March/April, and for six weeks in August/September.
+The final semester leading to matriculation requires approximately thirteen weeks at the Lomé campus, during which the student completes 18 semester hours.
 In the BTh program, these hours include the writing of a fifty-page thesis.